 “Vanadium is a remarkable element, clearly most of the price rises for the product have been from the increasing demand from Chinese steelmakers,” said Vincent Algar, the boss of junior explorer Australian Vanadium (ASX:AVL).

 “They use it to make quality steel alloys.
 But every day new ways of utilising the metal are surfacing, such as this latest use of nanoparticles for improving window energy efficiency in buildings.

 “Vanadium is what I would describe as a metal of the future, something people were saying about lithium in the 1980s, and we have seen how that has played out.”

-Australian Vanadium is in the process of completing a pre-feasibility study for its Gabanintha project – which the company says is one of the world’s largest undeveloped vanadium resources.
+In December, Australian Vanadium delivered a pre-feasibility study for its Gabanintha project – which the company says is one of the world’s largest undeveloped vanadium resources.

 “It is hard to imagine a better time as right now, to move a high-grade Australian vanadium project into production,” Mr Algar told Stockhead.

 “After more than doubling in 2017, vanadium prices continue to be supported close to $US20 [per pound] in 2018 due to rising demand in the steel sector, particularly from China, and recognition of its potential in energy storage technology.”

 Earlier this year, Tando Resources (ASX:TNO) made its foray into vanadium when it picked up a project in South Africa.

 The newly acquired “SPD” vanadium project in South Africa is reporting high grades of over 2 per cent from magnetite pipes that are similar to the magnetite pipe once mined by Xstrata at the Kennedy’s Vale mine.

 Technology Metals Australia (ASX:TMT) is advancing its Gabanintha project towards production.